 The Gender Identity Healthcare programme suite offers the first qualification of its type in the UK and worldwide.
-It has been developed by the RCP and the University of London are the awarding body.
+It has been developed by the RCP and the University of London is the awarding body.

 The programme has been created to support the development of gender identity health services provided by the NHS having been commissioned by NHS England.
 It is an interprofessional programme, focused on the next generation of clinical leaders and meeting the needs of the increasing number of healthcare professionals providing gender identity healthcare.
 The programme has been designed for clinicians working in adult services.